BackTable / ENT / Article

 Thyroglossal Duct Cyst Treatment without Surgery

-When a child presents with an infected thyroglossal duct cyst, there are a few approaches to management.
-Some ENT’s are taught not to drain the cyst, but Dr Liu likes to take a more aggressive approach and drain the infection, stating that operating on a child with an active infection is out of the question.
-He does give the family the option to try a day or two of antibiotics if the family is wanting to avoid surgery.
+When a child presents with an infected thyroglossal duct cyst, treatment options vary.
+Some ENTs are taught not to drain the cyst, but Dr. Liu prefers a more aggressive approach and drains the infection, stating that thyroglossal duct cyst surgery during an active infection is not appropriate.
+Families may also be given the option to try a day or two of antibiotics first if they wish to avoid immediate intervention.
+This approach highlights that thyroglossal duct cyst treatment without surgery is sometimes possible in carefully selected cases.

 Clindamycin is often chosen for these infections, as the bacteria found in the cyst frequently resemble those in upper respiratory infections.
-However, Dr. Liu typically starts with Augmentin or Omnicef to cover gram-negative bacteria, as Haemophilus influenzae can sometimes be present in these cases.
+However, Dr. Liu typically starts with Augmentin or Omnicef for thyroglossal duct cyst treatment to cover gram-negative bacteria, as Haemophilus influenzae can sometimes be present.
 If hospitalization is necessary, he opts for IV Unasyn.

 [Dr. Gopi Shah]